chenweixiang/chenweixiang.github.io/_posts/2016-03-13-telecom-itu-recommendations.md

 # IMT-Advanced (4G)

-**IMT-R M.1645**: Framework and overall objectives of the future development of IMT-2000 and systems beyond IMT-2000
+* **ITU-R M.1645**: Framework and overall objectives of the future development of IMT-2000 and systems beyond IMT-2000
+* **ITU-R M.2012**: Detailed specifications of the terrestrial radio interfaces of International Mobile Telecommunications-Advanced (IMT-Advanced)

 | ITU-R Name | Common Name | Standardization |
 | :--------- | :---------- | :-------------- |